armyofkittens/PyBer_Analysis/README.md

   <img src="https://github.com/armyofkittens/PyBer_Analysis/blob/main/analysis/Fig8.png" width="700"/>
 </p>

 When looking month to month in total fares by city type, nothing stands out as remarkable.
 As expected, urban cities have a significant advantage in month to month fare earnings compared to suburban and rural cities.
-The biggest takeaway is that upticks in total fare seem to occur at the same times of the month across all city types, particularly in late February.
+The biggest takeaway is that upticks in total fare seem to occur at the same times of the month across all city types, particularly in late February of 2019.

 <p align="left">
   <img src="https://github.com/armyofkittens/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png" width="700"/>